redcurry/LearningFSharp/RealWorldFunctionalProgramming/notes.md

       let rec factorial = memoize (fun x -> if (x <= 0) then 1 else x * factorial (x - 1))

+* Another example of using tail recursion:

+      let filter f list =
+          let rec filter' f list acc =
+              match list with
+              | []   -> List.rev acc
+              | x:xs -> let acc = if (f x) then x::acc else acc
+                        filter' f xs acc
+          filter' f list []

+* Use the `#time` directive in F# Interactive to measure timing.

+* Prepending an element to a list is O(1) whereas appending is O(N).

+* To use arrays in a functional style, instead of mutating the array directly, write a function that returns a new array.
+  Internally, the function will need to mutate the new array, but this is not visible to the outside, so it is OK.

+* Most LINQ operations in C# don't return arrays, but the `System.Array` class has static methods that work with arrays functionally.
+  For example, the map operation is under the name `ConvertAll`.

+* Hide the `Select` method in LINQ with one that processes arrays:

+      public static R[] Select<T, R>(this T[] array, Func<T, R> map) {
+          var result = new R[arr.Length];
+          for (int i = 0; i < array.Length; i++)
+              result[i] = map(array[i]);
+          return result;
+      }

+* Consider a tree data structure:

+      type IntTree =
+        | Leaf of int
+        | Node of IntTree * IntTree

+  and a recursive function to sum all elements:

+      let rec sumTree tree =
+          match tree with
+          | Leaf n           -> n
+          | Node left, right -> sumTree left + sumTree right

+  The above implementation is inefficient (produces stack overflow) on imbalanced trees because it does work after a recursive call.

+  It can be rewritten using the "continuation" technique, which uses tail recursion and is more efficient:

+      let rec sumTree tree cont =
+          match tree with
+          | Leaf n           -> cont n
+          | Node left, right ->
+              sumTree left (fun leftSum ->
+                  sumTree right (fun rightSum ->
+                      cont(leftSum + rightSum)))

+      // Use the identity function to get the final sum sumTree myTree id